 Change your organic search traffic settings

-This setting is controlled applied in the admin settings of each property in your account.
+This setting is managed in the Admin settings of each property in your account.
 To add, edit, reorder, or remove search engines:

 - Click +Add Search Engine.

 - In the form, specify what the Domain Name Contains and the Query Parameter.
-You can also specify a Search Engine Name and what the Path Contains.
+Optionally, you can also specify a Query Parameter, a Search Engine Name, and what the Path Contains.

 - Click Create.